Soothe Your Stress With Flowers!

 And if you are a devotee of aromatherapy, you will no doubt have already learned that spending time around flowers is almost as good for stress relief as using your essential oils!
 Hardy surprising, when you stop to think about it.
 Flowers just seem to lift us up and take our mind off the pressures of the day.
 They simply make us happy.

 In fact, the effects of flowers can be so powerful that throughout history they have been used to symbolize love, devotion, courage, and more.
 Roses were painted on the shields of Persian warriors for protection and courage, and rose petals were thrown under the chariot wheels of Roman heroes returning from battle.
-Today, bunches of roses are given by men to women, either as a gesture of love, or in the form of an apology!
+Today, bunches of roses are given either as a gesture of love, or in the form of an apology!

 Cherry blossoms are known as Sakura by the Japanese, and are treated as nature’s subtle and beautiful way of reminding mortals of the short and fragile nature of life as believed by Japanese who practice their Zen and Shinto religions.
 Flowers can have many meanings and many implications that vary from culture to culture, but increasingly it is becoming apparent that flowers really can be helpful with stress management.